-The course is delivered by blended learning on a part-time basis.
-Candidates will receive learning materials in both online and in hard copy format for each module.
+The course is delivered online on a part-time basis.
+Candidates will receive learning materials in online format for each module.
 Materials will be specifically designed for independent study and will be supplemented by supporting reading material and interactive learning resources where appropriate.
-The course requires attendance on campus for approximately 10 hours per module, mainly on Saturdays.
+The course requires attendance online for approximately 10 hours per module, mainly on Saturdays.

-Applicants must have successfully completed the Diploma in Science & Technology Studies or a related NFQ Level 7 qualification, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.
+Applicants should have a Diploma at NFQ Level 7 of 90 ECTS minimum, in a Science, Engineering or Technical area, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.

 Entry requirements for part-time students can be found in our FAQs section (i.e. age, english language requirements etc.).

 A Level Grades ()

 The Lean and Quality Systems (Specialist Diploma) consists of four inter-related taught modules and a project (chosen in consultation with their project supervisor), to allow individuals to up-skill in a particular area or study in a highly focused area of interest.
 See module descriptions below:

 The module provides an overview of the Toyota Production System (TPS) and the 5 Lean Principles.
 Learners examine the main components of the TPS system including Just-in-Time (JIT) and cellular manufacturing.
 The module covers the main lean tools including Value Stream Mapping, 5S, Kaizen, and Standard Work.
 The principles behind each of the tools and the various elements involved in effectively using these tools is discussed.